Ericsson Mobility Report: Global 5G growth continues - India leading the way

 5G subscriptions are rising in every region worldwide and forecast to reach 1.5 billion by the end of 2023.
 Global mobile network data traffic continues to grow with the monthly global average usage per smartphone expected to exceed 20 GB by the end of 2023.

 The report also shows continued revenue growth in leading 5G markets.
-Fredrik Jejdling, Executive Vice President and Head of Networks, Ericsson, says: “The global adoption of 5G technology has surpassed one billion subscriptions, bringing positive revenue growth for communications service providers in leading 5G markets.
+Fredrik Jejdling, Executive Vice President and Head of Networks, Ericsson, says: “The global adoption of 5G technology has surpassed one billion subscriptions, bringing positive revenue growth for CSPs in leading 5G markets.
 We see a strong link between the increase in 5G subscriptions and service revenue.
 Over the past two years, the introduction of 5G services in the top twenty markets has resulted in a seven percent revenue boost.
 This trend shows the growing value of 5G, benefiting users and service providers alike.”

 The report also reveals that 5G continues to drive innovation in mobile service packaging.
 Among CSPs, it is increasingly common to offer bundles with various popular entertainment services included such as television, music streaming or cloud gaming platforms.
 About 58 percent of 5G service providers currently do this in various forms.